michalmarszalek/test_github-slideshow/_posts/0000-01-02-michalmarszalek.md

 layout: slide
 title: "Welcome to Misio's slide!"
 ---
-This is something different now.
+This is something different now. :tada:
 Use the left arrow to go back!